Filing a FAFSA or California Dream Act Application

 • For general information on financial aid at the University of California, view the Paying for UC video on YouTube.

 - If you filed a FAFSA you will receive a Student Aid Report (SAR) from the federal processor.
 To check the status of your application, visit studentaid.ed.gov/sa/fafsa.

 - If you filed a Dream Act Application, you will need to log in to dream.csac.ca.gov to view your SAR or to check the status of your application.

 - Once completed you may receive an email confirmation, that you have successfully submitted your financial aid application.

 - The SAR provides you with an Expected Family Contribution (EFC).
 The Financial Aid Office will use the EFC to determine the types of aid you may receive.

-- You can submit corrections to your application online through fafsa.gov or dream.csac.ca.gov.
+- You can submit corrections to your application online through (FAFSA) or the California Dream Act Application.